 What Does Exposure Therapy for Anxiety Look Like?

 When you are confronted by your fear for a long time, you are able to adapt to the stimulus that is causing your fear, which will stop you from feeling stressed.
-For example, if you are scared of lizards, a therapist will lock you in a room with a lizard; you may experience a severe fear response but then eventually be able to adapt.
+For example, if you are scared of lizards, a therapist will put you in a room with a lizard.
+Yes, you may experience an immediate fear response.
+However, you will eventually be able to adapt.
 Your brain does not like being under stress so it will reduce the amount of anxiety.

 Panic Disorder and Exposure Therapy